iron-io/docs/mq/3/on-premise/introduction/index.md

 ---
-title: IronMQ On Your Own Cloud
-summary: "IronMQ is a full featured high-performance messaging solution.
-Previously, we offered IronMQ in two hosting configurations (multi-tenant or dedicated).

-Our new on-premise product is the first to allow you to run our software on your own dedicated hardware."
+title: Introduction
 layout: default
 section: mq-v3
 ---

-# Introduction

-We've revamped IronMQ so that it can be easily deployed in high availability configurations on your infrastructure.
+IronMQ is a full featured high-performance messaging solution.
+Previously, we offered IronMQ in two hosting configurations (multi-tenant or dedicated).
+Our new on-premise product is the first to allow you to run our software on your own dedicated hardware.

 We offer two primary deployment options:

 - **Docker containers** (*preferred*) - you pull our docker containers from [Docker Hub](https://hub.docker.com/) and run them on your hardware.
 They work